runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-dotenv.svg)](https://www.npmjs.com/package/vite-plugin-dotenv)
 [![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Inject your environment variables from the .env file at runtime instead of build time.
+Inject your [environment variables](https://vitejs.dev/guide/env-and-mode.html#env-variables) at runtime instead of build time.

-In production, this package will generate some files in your dist assets directory (see below) that allow us to inject the environment variables _after building the package_.

 This project use [SemVer](https://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

+## How

+In production, this package will generate some files in your dist assets directory that allow us to inject environment variables _after building the package_.

+- `dist/assets/.env` is a `.env` file whose contents are generated from `import.meta.env`, **feel free to change the environment variables** in this file before serving your application.

+- `dist/assets/env.js` contains a placeholder: `__env__` which allows us to inject environment variables.

+- `dist/assets/.env.sh` is used to inject the contents of `dist/assets/.env` into the above placeholder `__env__`.

-⚠️ **DO NOT** add secret environment to `<package-root>/dist/assets/.env`, the [shell script](https://github.com/iendeavor/vite-plugin-dotenv/tree/main/packages/vite-plugin-dotenv#:~:text=%3Cpackage%2Droot%3E/dist/assets/.env.sh%20is%20a%20shell%20script%20that%20injects%20%3Cpackage%2Droot%3E/dist/assets/.env%20into%20%3Cpackage%2Droot%3E/dist/assets/env.js.) will inject everything from it into `<package-root>/dist/assets/env.js`.
+⚠️ **DO NOT** add secret environment to `dist/assets/.env`, the [shell script](https://github.com/iendeavor/vite-plugin-dotenv/tree/main/packages/vite-plugin-dotenv#:~:text=%3Cpackage%2Droot%3E/dist/assets/.env.sh%20is%20a%20shell%20script%20that%20injects%20%3Cpackage%2Droot%3E/dist/assets/.env%20into%20%3Cpackage%2Droot%3E/dist/assets/env.js.) will inject everything from it into `dist/assets/env.js`.

 ## 🚀 Quick Start